Jormit/Dipole-MoM-Simulator/README.md

 # Dipole-MoM-Simulator
-A dipole current distribution based on solving Pocklington’s integral equation with a delta gap voltage source.
+A program that computes the current distribution of a dipole using Pocklington’s integral equation with a delta gap voltage source.
 Based on description from Antenna Theory Analysis and Design by Constantine Balanis.